Skip to main content

 Note attachments

 Notes can carry auxiliary data as attachments.
-The attachment API uses Felt-typed discriminants to select the scheme and kind:
+The attachment API uses a Felt-typed scheme identifier; the payload shape is selected by the function:

 Computing a Recipient

 When creating notes programmatically, you need a Recipient to pass to output_note::create.
-The Recipient is a hash that encodes the note script and inputs, ensuring only someone who knows these values can consume the note.
+The Recipient is a hash that encodes the note script and storage commitment, ensuring only someone who knows these values can consume the note.

 Example: creating and funding a note